 Is there anything better than the soothing sound of the ocean, the softness of sandy beaches, and the turquoise hue of the water?
 The lure of the Mediterranean lifestyle has drawn travelers to these vibrant islands for ages thanks to their turquoise seas and teetering oceanside villages.

 “If there is a heaven, it is bound to have an island attached to it.” – Confucius

 From sun-kissed beaches to legendary cities, awe-inspiring art, and ancient ruins — these Mediterranean islands have something for everyone.
 It’s truly a feast for the senses.

 A perfect mix of culture and relaxation.
 A perfect mix of traveling and vacationing: that is what’s great about these islands.
 If you’re like me and aren’t a fan of doing nothing for a full week, and you prefer not spending your rare time off from work only relaxing, these islands are a great spot to combine some rest and actual traveling.
 They all have so much history.

 Here are 10 islands to visit in the Mediterranean Sea (our writer Emily shared her 10 favorite Greek islands recently too).

 Let’s start with 2 island nations.
 Lying between the North African coast and Sicily is the nation that has been inhabited for centuries.
 The sovereign nation of Malta comprises elegant architecture, undisturbed layers of history, and otherworldly landscapes.
-From fossil-studded cliffs to prehistoric temples and hidden coves, you’ll surely find something of interest in Malta.

 Why visit Malta?